-power (P): The number of dice you roll when one of your units attacks. to see how many times it hits.
+power (P): The number of dice you roll to see how many times your unit hits when it attacks.

-health (H): How much damage a unit can take before it's discarded.

-text box: The place for text describing what a card does.
+health (H): How much damage a unit can take before it's discarded. text box: The place for text describing what a card does.
 The text box might also have text that tells you some of the story behind the card.